Before leaving Munnar, I had an appointment for an Ayurveda oil massage at 8.30 am at the Swati Ayurveda Centre.

 This is how it looks like.
 The image is taken from the Internet.
 Apparently, I was unable to take photos at that moment 🙂

 Before leaving, I met Tessa and we had a final chat in Munnar over breakfast.
 Afterwards, Tessa introduced me to the J family (yes, one letter ‘J’, no mistype here) in the JJ Cottage (now two letters ‘J’) where she was staying.
 This was the family to whom she dedicated her beautiful poem Home from Home:

 Farewell Jesni, Jenson and Jackson

 your daughters, your wife and your watchful care…

-The bus to Kochi was a pleasant 4-hour ride, faster than to Munnar as we didn’t stop at small villages this time.
-After taking two local buses I reached the North (Tower) train station, from where the train to Kannur was leaving that night.
-The timing was great.
-I decided to stop at Kannur on my way to Goa as recommended by Tessa, as there was an interesting temple in a village nearby, and a religious ritual was to take place from 6 till 9 o’clock.
+The bus to Kochi was a pleasant 4-hour ride, faster than to Munnar since we didn’t stop at small villages this time.
+After taking two more local buses, I reached the North (Tower) train station.
+From there, a train was bound for Kannur.

-While waiting for the training, read an amazing story about a differently able girl in the Hindu newspaper.
+While waiting for the train to Kannur, I read an amazing story about a differently abled girl in the Hindu newspaper.

-So the day was full of emotions and new people, as it has been so far 🙂 An overnight journey to Kannur was lying ahead.
+So the day was full of emotions and new people, as it had been so far.
+An overnight journey to Kannur was lying ahead.